 If we sell common stock, convertible securities or other equity securities in more than one transaction, investors in a prior transaction may be materially diluted by subsequent sales.
 Additionally, any such sales may result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to those of holders of our common stock.
 Further, any future sales of our common stock by us or resales of our common stock by our existing stockholders or the perception that such sales could occur could cause the market price of our common stock to decline.
-In February 2022, we entered into the ATM Facility under which we may offer and sell, from time to time, at our sole discretion, shares of our common stock having an aggregate offering price of up to \$150.0 million.
+On November 2, 2023, we entered into the ATM Facility under which we may offer and sell, from time to time, at our sole discretion, shares of our common stock having an aggregate offering price of up to \$150.0 million.
 We have not sold any shares of our common stock under the ATM Facility.

 Pursuant to our Amended and Restated 2014 Equity Incentive Plan, or 2014 Plan, we are authorized to grant equity awards consisting of shares of our common stock to our employees, directors and consultants.
-As of March 31, 2023, we had 1,795,066 shares of common stock available for grant under the 2014 Plan, options to purchase up to an aggregate of 10,066,662 shares of common stock outstanding and 1,122,281 unvested restricted stock units outstanding.
-The number of shares available for future grant under the 2014 Plan will automatically increase on January 1 of each year through January 1, 2025 by 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
-On January 1, 2023, an automatic increase pursuant to the 2014 Plan occurred, resulting in 2,732,559 additional shares available for future grant under the 2014 Plan.
+As of March 31, 2024, we had 893,289 shares of common stock available for grant under the 2014 Plan, options to purchase up to an aggregate of 11,975,268 shares of common stock outstanding, 1,352,876 unvested restricted stock units outstanding and 1,313,100 unvested performance-based restricted stock units outstanding.
+Also, pursuant to our 2023 Inducement Option Plan, or Inducement Plan, we are authorized to grant nonstatutory stock options to individuals that were not previously our employees or directors (or following a bona fide period of non-employment), as an inducement material to the individual's entry into employment with us, pursuant to Nasdaq Listing Rule 5635(c)(4).
+As of March 31, 2024, we had 447,250 shares of common stock available for grant under the Inducement Plan.

 In addition, we may grant or provide for the grant of rights to purchase shares of our common stock pursuant to our 2015 Employee Stock Purchase Plan, or ESPP.
-As of March 31, 2023, we had 727,433 shares of common stock reserved for future issuance under the ESPP.
-The number of shares of our common stock reserved for issuance under the ESPP will automatically increase on January 1 of each calendar year through January 1, 2025 by the lesser of 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and 2,000,000 shares, subject to the ability of our board of directors to take action to reduce the size of the increase in any given year.
-In December 2022, the compensation committee of the board of directors elected not to automatically increase the number of shares of our common stock reserved for issuance under the ESPP in 2023.
+As of March 31, 2024, we had 653,852 shares of common stock reserved for future issuance under the ESPP.
+The number of shares of our common stock reserved for issuance under the ESPP will automatically increase on January 1 of each calendar year through January 1, 2025 by the lesser of 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year and 2,000,000 shares, subject to the ability of our board of directors (or a duly authorized committee thereof) to take action to reduce the size of the increase in any given year.
+In December 2023, the compensation committee of the board of directors elected not to automatically increase the number of shares of our common stock reserved for issuance under the ESPP in 2024.

-In addition, warrants to purchase up to (i) 33,988 shares of our common stock at an exercise price of \$3.31 per share and (ii) 26,078 shares of our common stock at an exercise price of \$14.38 per share were outstanding as of March 31, 2023.
+In addition, as of March 31, 2024, (i) warrants to purchase up to (a) 33,988 shares of our common stock at an exercise price of \$3.31 per share and (b) 26,078 shares of our common stock at an exercise price of \$14.38 per share and (ii) pre-funded warrants to purchase up to 10,353,668 shares of our common stock at an exercise price of \$0.0001 per share were outstanding.